July 2014–March 2024

-Research suggests that the standardized tests used by most institutions to place students into developmental education or college-level courses do not always accurately determine which students will benefit from developmental education or college coursework.
+Research suggests that the standardized tests used by most institutions to place students into developmental education or college-level courses do not always accurately determine which students will benefit from developmental education or are better off in college coursework.
 CAPR’s assessment study was developed to help colleges improve upon current assessment practices to make sure students are placed into the appropriate level of courses by addressing two questions:

 - How do alternative assessment and placement strategies affect students’ overall academic performance, persistence, and progress toward college degrees?

-This study, initially funded for five years but extended to eight, is being conducted in collaboration with seven community colleges in the State University of New York (SUNY) system that are interested in modifying their assessment procedures.
+This study, initially funded for five years but extended to eight, is being conducted in collaboration with seven community colleges in the State University of New York (SUNY) system.

 The Study Design

 This random assignment study evaluates a “data analytics” placement method where colleges use multiple measures to predict students’ performance in college-level math and English courses.
 In addition to placement test scores, predictive measures may include high school GPA, time out of high school, and other relevant data points.
-Data on these measures are used in a predictive model, developed in collaboration with the colleges.
-A cut score is then used to assign students to college-level math and English courses or developmental courses in math, reading, and writing.
+Data on these measures were used to develop a predictive model, and. the colleges then determined a cut score to assign students to college-level math and English courses or developmental courses in math, reading, and writing.